Comparison

 - You're a human developer comfortable with API keys + dashboard billing.

-- You want the broadest possible LLM catalog (OpenRouter often onboards new models early).
+- You want the broadest possible LLM catalog — 400+ models, and new ones often land there first.

 - You don't need stablecoin settlement or per-call wallet auth.